ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 $$\text{STDEV}=\sqrt{\frac{\sum{(x_i-x_{avg})^2}}{N-1}}=\delta x$$
 :::

-The standard deviation is an excellent estimation of our uncertainty due to random errors.
+The standard deviation gives an excellent estimate of our uncertainty due to random errors.
 Thus we can report our measurement as:

 :::Equation
 $$